RunnersDownload Trail Map

 BASCOM HOUSE is ¾ of a mile from the Visitor Center

-Built in 1879, the house is open to the public.
-There is additional parking, picnic shelters, and restrooms next to the Bascom House.
+Built in 1879, the house is open seasonally ad for special events.
+You'll find additional parking, picnic shelters, and restrooms near the Bascom House.

 Around the Bascom House spreads the WHITMIRE WILDFLOWER GARDEN